emaanr/emaanr/README.md

 # 👩🏻‍💻 Emaan Rana

 Hello, my name is `Emaan Rana`.
 I am a recent graduate from `Virginia Tech` where I received a `Bachelor of Science in Computer Science`.
-I value depth of understanding and as a result really enjoy organizing information and teaching as a means for learning.
+I value depth of understanding, as a result of which I really enjoy organizing information and teaching as a means for learning.
 For more information, check out the links below.

 <div>
     <p align="center">